Inspiring & Best Day Trips from Osaka to Enrich Your Visit | The Invisible Tourist

 While I’ve visited quite a few of these Osaka day trip destinations myself, I’ve asked my fellow travel bloggers to share their experiences at places I have on my (seemingly endless) Japan bucket list.
 To make things easy for you I’ve sorted the destinations below by time to better help you plan your trip.
 Let’s go!

-30 mins and under day trips from Osaka
+30 mins and under day trips from Osaka by train

 KYOTO

-15 minutes from Shin-Osaka on Nozomi Shinkansen, JR Tokaido-Sanyo line
+- 15 minutes from Shin-Osaka on Nozomi Shinkansen, JR Tokaido-Sanyo line

-(other trains on this line are covered by JR Pass)
+- Other trains on this line are covered by JR Pass

-It could be argued that no visit to Japan would be complete without visiting one of the country’s ancient capital cities, Kyoto.
+It could be argued that no visit to Japan would be complete without visiting one of the country’s ancient cities, Kyoto.
 As Japan’s former capital for over 1,000 years, this beautifully preserved city is bursting with history, culture and tradition.

 As mentioned in my guide to day trips from Tokyo I would suggest allocating more days to your itinerary to give dear old Kyoto the time she deserves.
-With over 3,000 temples, shrines, hidden gems, cultural experiences, tranquil gardens and more, creating a 4 day Kyoto itinerary would be more realistic!
+With over 3,000 temples, shrines, hidden gems, cultural experiences, tranquil gardens and more.

 NOTE: Due to overtourism in Kyoto plaguing the city in the past (mostly from day trippers), to be an invisible tourist I would not recommend a Kyoto tour from Osaka.